webix-hub/docs/data/datatree/dynamic_loading.md

 tree.load("data/data_dyn.php");
 ~~~

-Then data can be loaded in either of three ways:
+Dynamic loading can be implemented in different way, each of which is described below:

 ##Using webix_kids flag

-Supply each parent data item with the **webix_kids** flag that indicates that this node can take child data and then see how requests are sent
+You can supply each parent data item with the **webix_kids** flag that indicates that this node can take child data and then watch how requests are sent
 automatically at the moment user expands the node.

 ~~~js